amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 The entire pipeline for image detection (with heatmap thresholding) is located in `cell 22`.

-To improve the detection smoothness of the detection across consecutive frames, I append the function to average consecutive frames (e.g. consecutive 15 frames).

-### Video Implementation
+**5. Video Implementation**

 Here's the [link](https://youtu.be/jJW2VLUC6vI) for the detection output (./project_video.mp4)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-###

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+For the detection in video, it is easy to have detection suffering jittery bounding boxes.
+To improve the detection smoothness of the detection across consecutive frames, I append the function to average consecutive frames (e.g. consecutive 20 frames).
+I choose to average the heatmaps from the recent 20 frames for each new input frame from video: create a class to store data from video, with member variable to store the detection in previous 20 frames.
+Rather than using a constant scalar in thresholding, I choose a adapative value computed from previous detection history.
+The corresponding code are located in `cell 24` and `line 59-66 in cell 25`.

 ---

-###Discussion
+**6. Discussion**

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?